CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 ### `withdraw_many`
 !!! description "`FeeCollector.withdraw_many(_pools: DynArray[address, MAX_LEN])`"

+    !!!guard "Guarded"
+        This function does not work with all pools, as some of them have a `msg.sender == owner` guard with a pool proxy as the owner.

     Function to withdraw admin fees from multiple Curve pools.
-Maximum amount of pools to withdraw from within a single function call is 64.
+Maximum amount of pools to withdraw from within a single function call is `64`.
 This function can be called by anyone and at any time.
 While the fee claiming of new-generation (NG) pools is partly automated, the fees of older pools or crvUSD market need to claimed manually.
 This function only works on contracts with a `withdraw_admin_fees` function.
 E.g. accrued fees from crvUSD markets are collected via a `collect_fees` function, therefore this function can not be used to claim those fees into this contract.

     | Input   | Type      | Description                    |
     | ------- | --------- | ------------------------------ |